Help the Hoo-Hahs GYN Cancer Support & Awareness

 October 18, 2011

 Presenting the proceeds from our inaugural 5K walk/run event to the Memorial Health Foundation, which has created a fund specifically for GYN cancer patients in Georgia and South Carolina.
-This money will help with a patient "wish list", including but not limited to gas/grocery gift cards, money for wigs, bucket list wishes, hereditary breast/ovarian cancer testing and community education.
-Our 2012 event raised over $12,000 and we're already thinking about next year!
-Check out the coming events for future events!
+This money helps with a patient "wish list", including but not limited to gas/grocery gift cards, money for wigs, bucket list wishes, hereditary breast/ovarian cancer testing and community education.
+Click on our prior year events above to learn more and stay tuned for coming events!